 Our members have considerable expertise in all types of construction and engineering disputes and disputes relating to all aspects of the energy sector, both domestic and international.

-4 New Square Chambers is nominated for ‘Construction and Energy Set of the Year’ (2022) in the Legal 500 Bar Awards.
+4 New Square Chambers was nominated for ‘Construction and Energy Set of the Year’ at the Legal 500 Bar Awards 2022.

 ‘The set’s “excellent” silks and juniors are highly sought after by contractors and developers to handle the full spectrum of construction disputes, and the set’s strong reputation for professional negligence and insurance issues complements the construction law offering.
 Chambers has a reputable international construction disputes practice, in addition to its extensive TCC and domestic ADR expertise.’ – Chambers & Partners, 2022